The integral identity conjecture in motivic homotopy theory: Motivic constant term functors

 \subsection{Extending specialization systems to ind-schemes}

-In order to have the language to establish the next section, which involves ind-schemes like affine Grassmannians, in this section we develope the motivic stable homotopy categories of ind-schemes.
-Such a development is already achieved in \cite{kleen-2018} for smooth schemes over a base $S$ but we should note that the construction in \cite{kleen-2018} makes sense for general schemes.
+In order to have the language to establish the next section, which involves ind-schemes like affine Grassmannians, here we study specialization systems on ind-schemes.
 Let $X = \colim_{i \in I} X_i$ be an ind-$S$-scheme.
 The transition morphisms induce adjunctions